ororker/cmis-e360/cmis-design.md

 The parents of the Room and Section entities are shown in the diagram above.

-NB Users/Lecturers cannot be created via the REST API and therefore will require manual intervention.

 ### External Id not unique
 If an insert request is made but the external id is already known to Echo360 then we can assume that this request is being retried and therefore if it fails on this occasion then we can assume it was successful previously and we can ignore the error.

 ### Venue / Time slot is already taken
-When an insert or update request receives a `Schedule timing clash with another Schedule` error then record this error in `STT_ECHO_QUEUE.ERROR` and do not resend until the issue has been resolved manually.
+When an insert or update request receives a `Venue / Time slot is already taken` error then this will handled as described in the section [Refresh Room & Day Data](Refresh Room & Day Data)

 ### Device not found in Room
 ```json
 {"error":"JsonError","param":{"obj.venue.room":[{"msg":"Device not found in Room","args":[]}]}}
 ```

+This error will require manual intervention to fix the data in E360.

 ### Can a lecturer teach in 2 different rooms at the same time?
-YES
+Yes
-To investigate this I created 2 almost identical schedules, with only the room and external ids being different as shown below:
+To investigate if this type of error could occur within E360 I created 2 almost identical schedules, with only the room and external ids being different as shown below:
 ![Same Lecturer Different Room](img/same-lect-diff-room.png)

-This establishes that the same presenter can be assigned to present in different rooms but at the same time.
+This establishes that the same presenter can be assigned to lecture in different rooms at the same time.

 ### Other errors
-When any other errors occur note them in `STT_ECHO_QUEUE.ERROR` and await manual intervention before retrying.
+When any other errors occur then the STATUS column of the STT_ECHO_NOTIFICATION will be set to ERROR, the MESSAGE column will be updated with the error message in the response from E360 and the PROCESSED column will be set to the current timestamp.

+After manual intervention to fix the problem the notification can be retried via the Admin UI.

 ===